The Misunderstanding of "Passing"

 Often I think Trans folk get caught up in the "I am putting so much time and energy in looking the way I want to look that I better get some compliments and have my efforts acknowledged.
 When in reality, a lot of strangers simply couldn't give a rats ass how much work you put into your look.
 After all, what are you to them?

 Another issue Trans folk have, and this of course is not limited to Trans folk, is this ultra sensitivity to being offended.
 Chances are that if you're looking to get offended then there are no shortage of idiots out there that will offend you.
 Take an idiot yelling inappropriate verbiage to a Trans person walking down the street for example.
 There could be many reasons the idiot is yelling at you other than the fact he's an idiot.
-It could also be because He was offended by the presence of someone that seems "different" then He.
+It could also be because He was offended by the presence of someone that seems "different" than them.
 After all, you're just minding your own business walking down the street, it's not like you set out to provoke him...or did you, you naughty girl?

 In turn if the Trans person is walking around feeling like he or she doesn't want to be offended then BOOM.
 Recipe for disaster.
 Now everyone is offended and things could get ugly.